-NEIGHBORHOOD - A contiguous (or semi-contiguous) area of a community with: a) some defining characteristics such as an integrated network of streets, walkability within the area, the presence of a school attended by the residents, similar housing types, similar period of development, similar uses, similar economic characteristics, and a sense of neighborhood among the residents; and b) one or more distinct boundaries such as major roads, railroads, other physical barriers, or natural features like streams, woods, and steep topography.
+NEIGHBORHOOD - A contiguous (or semi-contiguous) area of a community with: a) some defining characteristics such as an integrated network of streets, walkability within the area, similar architecture or period of development, a compatible mix of uses and b) one or more distinct boundaries such as major roads, railroads, other physical barriers, or natural features like streams, woods, and steep topography.

-NEON - Any tubular gas filled light or lighting device.
+NEON Any tubular gas filled light or lighting device.